-The amendment to Ind AS-7 requires entities to provide disclosure of change in the liabilities arising from financing activities, including both changes arising from cash flows and non cash changes (such as foreign exchange gain or loss).
-The Company has provided information for both current and comparative period
+The amendment to Ind AS-7 requires entities to provide disclosure of change in the liabilities-arising from financing activities, including both changes arising from cash flows and non cash changes (such as foreign exchange gain or loss).
+The Company has provided information for-both current and comparative period in cash flow statement.

-(xvi) Significant management judgement in applying accounting policies and estimation of uncertainity Significant management judgements
+(xvi) Significant management judgement in applying accounting policies and estimation of uncertainty Significant management judgements